sberbank-ai-lab/LightAutoML/README.md

 ![Read the Docs](https://img.shields.io/readthedocs/lightautoml?style=plastic)
 ![Tests](https://github.com/sberbank-ai-lab/LightAutoML/actions/workflows/CI.yml/badge.svg)

-LightAutoML (LAMA) - project from Sberbank AI Lab AutoML group is the framework for automatic classification and regression model creation.

-Current available tasks to solve:
+LightAutoML (LAMA) is an AutoML framework by Sber AI Lab.

+It provides automatic model creation for the following tasks:
 - binary classification
 - multiclass classification
 - regression

-Currently we work with datasets, where **each row is an object with its specific features and target**.
-Multitable datasets and sequences are work in progress :)
+Current version of the package handles datasets that have independent samples in each row.
+I.e. **each row is an object with its specific features and target**.
+Multitable datasets and sequences are a work in progress :)

-**Note**: for automatic creation of interpretable models we use [`AutoWoE`](https://github.com/sberbank-ai-lab/AutoMLWhitebox) library made by our group as well.
+**Note**: we use [`AutoWoE`](https://github.com/sberbank-ai-lab/AutoMLWhitebox) library to automatically create interpretable models.

 **Authors**: [Alexander Ryzhkov](https://kaggle.com/alexryzhkov), [Anton Vakhrushev](https://kaggle.com/btbpanda), [Dmitry Simakov](https://kaggle.com/simakov), Vasilii Bunakov, Rinchin Damdinov, Pavel Shvets, Alexander Kirilin.